Arthgyaan

 • investing for the goal of funding the downpayment of the first house purchase of the child

 This position is due to our opinion that real-estate investments, after buying the primary residence, should be attempted only after primary goals (retirement / FIRE, children-related etc.) are fully funded vs. market-linked assets like stocks and bonds.
-We have also seeing the rapid increase in real-estate in major metro cities: We have made our case on this topic in detail here: Why parents should invest for the downpayment of their child’s first home?.
+We are also seeing the rapid increase in real-estate in major metro cities.
+We have made our case on this topic in detail here: Why parents should invest for the downpayment of their child’s first home?.

 What's next?
 You can join the Arthgyaan WhatsApp community